michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/project.md

 	1. What approach/methods will you be taking
 	1. Evaluation of your approach (or dataset, if it’s a dataset contribution)
 	<br/><br/>Have each group member speak in the presentation.
 Please add your slides to a Google Slide presentation which you can find in a Canvas announcement.
 These presentations are not graded.
 5. **Basic working system**. *Due 11-16*.
 A brief (1-2 page) progress report of a basic working system.
 Not everything needs to be done or fully functional, but there needs to be some sort of basic functionality.
+Also list any questions you have or resources you will need to successfully complete the project by the 12-14 deadline.
 This report should be in the ACL format that the final report will be in.
 6. **Final presentation**. *In class week of 12-11*.
 Groups will present their finished work to the group, with Q&A and feedback opportunities from students.
 7. **Final report and code**. *Due 12-14*.
 At the end of the course, groups will provide a written report of their project.
 This report will be in the ACL format found [here](https://github.com/acl-org/acl-style-files) (Overleaf template [here](https://www.overleaf.com/project/5f64f1fb97c4c50001b60549)).
 Outstanding reports would be of a quality and structure that could be submitted to an NLP workshop or conference, but other types of projects can also achieve an A.